 \section{The Stone Duality for Hyperaffine-Unary Monads}

-This final section is devoted to proving that the adjunction \ref{thm:stone-adjunction-loc} is idempotent, and to characterize its fixed points.
-On the monad side, the fixed points correspond to those monads whose category of Eilenberg-Moore algebras are cartesian-closed.
-These were first syntactically characterized by Johnstone \cite{Johnstone1990-dc}, but \cite{Garner2024-yc} provided an improved syntactic characterization as those monads which admit a \emph{hyperaffine-unary decomposition}.
+This final section is devoted to proving that adjunctions \ref{thm:stone-adjunction-loc} and \ref{thm:stone-adjunction-top} are idempotent, and to characterize their fixed points.
+On the monad side, the fixed points correspond to those monads with a Cartesian-closed category of Eilenberg-Moore algebras.
+These were first syntactically characterized by Johnstone \cite{Johnstone1990-dc}, but the first-named author provided an improved characterization \cite{Garner2024-yc} as those monads which admit a \emph{hyperaffine-unary decomposition}.
 On the side of localic categories, the fixed points are the \emph{ample localic categories}, i.e., whose source maps are local homeomorphisms and whose locales of objects are ultraparacompact.

 In fact, this equivalence between hyperaffine-unary monads and ample localic categories is originally due to the first-named author \cite{Garner2025-hr}.
 In addition to filling in details about the equivalence, our contribution is to envelope the equivalence in an adjunction, which yields a process of \emph{hyperaffine-unary completion} for monads on one hand, and a process of \emph{amplification} for localic categories on the other.